Karl Jenkins: Other works

+Works

 Jenkins has created advertising music, twice winning the industry prize in that field.
 From the 1980s, he developed a relationship with Bartle Bogle Hegarty, starting with composing musics for their Levi's jeans "Russian" series.
 He composed a classical theme used by De Beers diamond merchants for their television advertising campaign focusing on jewellery worn by people otherwise seen only in silhouette.
 Jenkins later included this as the title track in a compilation called Diamond Music, and eventually created Palladio, using it as the theme of the first movement.
 Other arrangements have included advertisements for the Renault Clio.

 As a composer, his breakthrough came with the crossover project Adiemus.
 Jenkins has conducted the Adiemus project in Japan, Germany, Spain, Finland, the Netherlands, and Belgium, as well as London's Royal Albert Hall and Battersea Power Station.
 The Adiemus: Songs of Sanctuary (1995) album topped the classical album charts.
 It spawned a series of successors, each revolving around a central theme.
 In 2014 Jenkins released a tribute song for the 2014 Winter Olympics, performed by his new age music group also called Adiemus.

 Jenkins was the first international composer and conductor to conduct the University of Johannesburg Kingsway Choir led by Renette Bouwer, during his visit to South Africa as the choir performed his The Armed Man: A mass for peace together with a 70-piece orchestra.
+In November 2024, the "Benedictus" from the mass was the subject of the BBC Radio 4 programme Soul Music.

 Jenkins' choral work The Peacemakers was first performed in New York City's Carnegie Hall on 16 January 2012.
-Jenkins conducted from the podium.
+Jenkins conducted from the podium and John H. Briggs, Sr. conducted the Children's Chorus from a seated position.
 The seventeen-movement piece features extracts from religious texts and works by notable humanitarians.
 A recording was released on 26 March 2012; it features the London Symphony Orchestra and several choirs, as well as guest vocalists and instrumentalists.
 Additional concerts in the UK and US took place later in the year.